JetBrains/kotlin/samples/csvparser/README.md

 To build use `../gradlew assemble`.

-To run use `../gradlew runProgram` or execute the program directly:
+To run use `../gradlew runReleaseExecutableCsvParser` or execute the program directly:

     ./build/bin/csvParser/main/release/executable/csvparser.kexe ./European_Mammals_Red_List_Nov_2009.csv 4 100